lkodinsson/MARS/Fantasy/ItemCrafting.md

 ***Graze:*** Gain 2% progress paying 90% of the cost.
 ***Fail:*** Lose 5% progress.

-If you roll 20 above the difficulty or higher, that is considered a double critical.
+If you roll 14 above the difficulty or higher, that is considered a double critical.

 Each craft check made represents a single day's worth of crafting time spent on that item.
+While an item is in progress, it cannot be used until it is completed.

 > ##### Crafting Example
 > ___